horaceg/blog/content/posts/bayes.md

 As with the likelihood, we use the negative logarithm.
 Since $\log ab = \log a + \log b$, we want to minize the sum of the NLL and the negative log-prior.

-Note that the MAP with a uniform prior is the same as MLE since in this case the log-prior is a constant of $\theta$.
+Note that the MAP with a uniform prior is the same as MLE since in this case the log-prior is a constant with respect to $\theta$.

 Intuitively, the negative log-prior is a regularization term when we assume a centered random variable.